 In a nutshell, a CRM system is an app that allows you to store, organize, and maintain customer contact information, accounts, leads, sales opportunities, and so on – preferably in the cloud so all this vital data is accessible by the sales, marketing, finance, operations, and logistics departments of your company in real time, on any device.
 Such cloud CRMs are also known as SaaS CRMs, online CRMs, or web CRMs.

-Today we’re going to talk about how to build a cloud-based CRM system.
-We’ve carefully analyzed several of the most popular cloud-based CRM apps – Salesforce, SugarCRM, Salesflare, Pipedrive, and Insightly (the freshest) – and have come up with a set of must-have features for a really effective CRM solution.
+Today we’re going to talk about how to build a cloud-based customer relationship management system.
+We’ve carefully analyzed several of the most popular cloud-based CRM apps – Salesforce, SugarCRM, Pipedrive, and some other open-source solutions – and have come up with a set of must-have CRM system features, which will be helpful if you decided to develop an online CRM for a small business.
 Let’s see what these features are and how we can implement them.

 Basic features for your web-based CRM system